Support Page Content

 - To provide professional learning opportunities for K-12 and community college educators in English and mathematics

-Through the EAP Junior Portal, students can learn about the benefits of EAP and enter their email addresses to receive alerts when their EAP Status is ready.
+Using this website, students can learn about the benefits of EAP and enter their email addresses to receive alerts when their EAP Status is ready.

 Each spring, high school juniors across California participate in statewide computer-based assessment testing known as the California Assessment of Student Performance and Progress (CAASPP) and the Smarter Balanced Assessment (SBAC).